nico-abram/LuaNES/README.md

 # Progress

 Should be somewhat functional.
 Audio is not being output yet (I'm not sure if you can even stream raw samples in love2d), and the output from the APU hasn't been tested (At least the timing of it seems to be correct).
 It's also still not capping at 60 fps, so the speed will vary.
 Performance needs to improve a little bit more to be able to run at a somewhat stable 60fps.

+# Controls

+For now, it uses the WASD keys for movement, O for the A button, P for B, I for select and enter for start.
+In the future, there will probably be a configuration file with a lua table in it.